A short history

 The Port of Tyne’s two car terminals were developed by the port to support manufacturing giants Nissan and VW, and its Estates business manages a growing portfolio of commercial properties and land holdings.

-The Port of Tyne has no shareholders or owners and is governed by an independent board of 4 executive directors, and eight non-executive directors who are appointed by the Secretary of State for Transport.
+The Port of Tyne has no shareholders or owners and is governed by an independent board of four executive directors, and six non-executive directors who are appointed by the Secretary of State for Transport.
 The port receives no government funding, is run on a commercial basis and operates for the benefit of its stakeholders who are customers, suppliers, employees, river users and the local community – all reflecting its trust port status.

 Today, North East England’s major deep river port, the Port of Tyne, is 613 acres of dynamism, five business areas, a strong commitment to the community and a mission to provide a vibrant and sustainable Port of Tyne well into the next century.